noriakis/ccdrAlgorithm/README.md

 print(ccdr.path)
 ```

+The output of `ccdr.run` is an S3 object `ccdrPath`, which is essentially a list of estimates, one for each value of lambda in the solution path.
+Each estimate is an S3 object `ccdrFit`.
+The DAG itself is stored as an edge list (see documentation for `ccdrFit-class` and `edgeList-class` for more details).

 This trivial example uses uncorrelated normal data, which is not very interesting.
 In order to do some interesting calculations, we first need to generate data according to some pre-specified DAG structure.
 The `ccdr` package does not provide this functionality: You can use either the `bnlearn` package or the `pcalg` package to generate random DAGs and random data.

 Example using `pcalg`